Self-Training for Class-Incremental Semantic Segmentation: Related Work

 \section{Related Work}

-\subsubsection{Semantic Segmentation.}
+\subsubsection{Semantic Segmentation}

-Image segmentation has achieved significant improvements with advance of deep neural networks~\cite{minaee2020image}.
+Image segmentation has achieved significant improvements with the advance of deep neural networks~\cite{minaee2020image}.
 Fully Convolutional Networks (FCNs)~\cite{long2015fully} is one of the first works for semantic segmentation to use only convolutional layers, and can take any arbitrary size of input images and output segmentation maps.
 Encoder-Decoder based architectures are popular for semantic segmentation.
 The deconvolutional (transposed convolutional) layer~\cite{noh2015learning} is proposed to generate accurate segmentation maps.
 SegNet~\cite{badrinarayanan2017segnet} proposes to use indices of encoder max-pooling to upsample the corresponding decoder.
 Additionally, multi-resolution information~\cite{zhao2017pyramid,he2019adaptive}, attention mechanism~\cite{chen2016attention,fu2019dual} and dilated convolution (atrous convolution)~\cite{chen2017deeplab,chen2017rethinking,chen2018encoder} are further developed to improve performance.
-Mask R-CNN~\cite{he2017mask} obtains promising performance on instance segmentation for each object.
+Apart from single-modal data based semantic segmentation methods, multi-modal data fusion-based methods were also proposed by incorporating other input modalities leading to further improvements.
+RTFNet~\cite{sun2019rtfnet} fuses both RGB and thermal information to perform semantic segmentation for autonomous vehicles.
+DFM~\cite{wang2021dynamic} developed a benchmark of existing data-fusion networks evaluating the fusion of different types of visual features. \cite{hazirbas2016fusenet, wang2018depth, chen2020bi}, incorporate depth into semantic segmentation via a fusion-based architecture.
+RoadSeg~\cite{fan2020sne} fuses features from both RGB images and the inferred surface normal information for freespace detection.

+However, these works assume a static world to learn semantic segmentation with all data available.
+While our method considers a more realistic setting, where a model has to adapt continually to new tasks.

-\subsubsection{Incremental Learning.}
+\subsubsection{Incremental Learning}